SanliFaez/FAIR-Battery/docs/Toms_docs/Testing/Charge_Discharge_Testing/Script_plots/Instructions_script.md

   t = [10, 100, 200]\
   U = [1.40, 1.43, 1.44]

+2. If you want to save to plots you are about to make into the same folder as this script, put above the script behind Save True, instead of False.

-2. Run the script.
+3. Run the script.
 There is a button for this somewhere above, but you can also use the shortcut F5.

-3. A plot is made of both voltage and current as a function of time.
+4. A plot is made of both voltage and current as a function of time.
 Also a plot is made of the voltage as a function of capacity.